Skip to content

 Some of the elements that contribute to high property values in Hawaii include:

-- Access to Amenities - Access to amenities such as recreational facilities, outdoor activities, and convenient transportation can cause an increase in value.
+• Access to Amenities - Access to recreational facilities, outdoor activities, and convenient transportation can increase value.

-- Cultural and Historical Significance - Hawaii has a lot of culturally or historically significant areas which attract buyers seeking a unique experience.
+• Cultural and Historical Significance - Hawaii has many culturally or historically significant areas that attract buyers seeking a unique experience.
 Therefore, homes in historic and cultural districts may have higher home values.

 Public property records are not private and are available to anyone at any time.
 When you purchase property, your name, address, and sometimes other details will appear in the records.